MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 tel | Confirmation by telephone vbm | Biometric with voiceprint

-Because Entra ID requires MFA to be satisfied to issue a token with MFA claims, only methods with a different type (something you have (possession), something you know (knowledge), something you are (inherence)), can be used to satisfy the second factor.
+Entra ID requires MFA to be satisfied to issue a token with MFA claims.
+As a result, only methods with a different type can satisfy the second factor requirement.
+As mentioned earlier, the different method types that can be used to satisfy the second factor are knowledge, possession, and inherence.

 Entra ID validates the type mapping based on the following table.